seregazhuk/seregazhuk.github.io_old/_posts/2018-03-13-using-router-with-reactphp-http.md

 ### Defining Routes

 Next step is to create a *dispatcher*.
-Routers dispatcher is created by `FastRoute\simpleDispatcher` function.
+The dispatcher is created by `FastRoute\simpleDispatcher` function.
 To define the routes you provide a callback with `FastRoute\RouteCollector()` as an argument.
 Then you use this *collector* to define the routes.
 Here is an example:

 {% highlight php %}
 <?php